pbellon/tractatus-tree/README.md

 ### Improvments to do
-- Improve the readin experience by adding propositions' content in tree's leafs
+- Improve the reading experience by adding propositions' content in tree's leafs
 - Add a search engine
 - Add the second english translation
 - Add a french translation